 If it’s the first time you’ve prepared for how to lay off employees, you will dread it.
 If you’ve done this before, you will dread it no less.
-Coronavirus layoffs are especially brutal, since most of these layoff conversations will take place via phone and video.
-Many people who were on furlough have been waiting anxiously for the other shoe to drop.
+Layoffs are especially brutal when your team works remote and these layoff conversations will take place via phone and video.

 At IMPACT Group, our team of career transition experts specialize in helping people move forward successfully.
 We work very closely with employers who want to manage these transitions with care and concern for the exiting employees.
 We coach managers and leaders on how to lay off employees in a compassionate and caring way while delivering the notification.